christieewen/notes/unix/commands.md

 ps -ae | grep mongo

-To  count the number of lines or rows in a file, use wc
+To  count the number of lines or rows in a file, use wc:
 ```
 wc -l <filename>
 ```